bjoernf73/DryDeploy/doc/glossary.md

 - `resource`: Is an instantiation of a `role`.
 A `resource` is unique.
 If you delete it, that `resource` is gone, never to surface again in history.
 Any new instantiation of a `role`, even with the same name, same property values, is a different `resource`.

-## GlobalConfigs
+## EnvConfigs
-- `GlobalConfig`: is a configuration that describes an environment.
+- `EnvConfig`: is a configuration that describes an environment.
 If you're DevOpsing, you should have at least 3 environments, a dev, a test, in addition to your production.
 Even in a home lab, you should have at least 3 envs.
 - `ModuleConfigs`: is a repository that describes how one or multiple `roles`